Showing 1-24 of 217 items

 230 acres for public hunting, hiking, nature viewing and an historic railroad tunnel.

-A facility of the Bourbonnais Township Park District The Willowhaven Interpretive Center is a free hands-on museum that houses natural and historical exhibits provides the community a place to learn, explore, and enjoy the splendors of nature!
+A facility of the Bourbonnais Township Park District, The Willowhaven Interpretive Center is a free hands-on museum that houses natural and historical exhibits, provides the community a place to learn, explore, and enjoy the splendors of nature!
 Displays focus on Illinois wildlife, conservation and natural history.
-Their most popular displays include our hands-on discovery tables with pelts, nests, feathers, tracks and more.
-The center also has live animal displays, aquariums, children's reading nook, computer tables and microscope lab table.
+The most popular displays include hands-on discovery tables with pelts, nests, feathers, tracks and more.
+The center also has live animal displays, aquariums, a children's reading nook, computer tables and a microscope lab table.

 Enjoy recreation on 385 acres, much of it forest, with a state park lodge and provisions for tent and trailer camping.
 It is also noted for its vine-covered limestone bluffs.